Certified Investment Management Analyst®

 3. Complete the IMAC

-At the time you enrol to complete the CIMA program with the Forum, you are committing to a specific IMAC, as noted on the Enrolment Form.
+At the time you enrol to complete the CIMA program with the Forum, you are committing to the specific IMAC noted on the Enrolment Form.
 Your IMAC booking is non-transferable and non-refundable.

-If you don’t pass the IMAC Exam, the Forum will provide feedback on areas of weakness and recommended further study, and a date for you to resit the IMAC Exam.
+If you don’t pass the IMAC Exam, the Forum will provide feedback on areas of weakness and recommended further study, and the opportunity to resit the IMAC Exam.
 There is no resit fee.

 4. Complete the Certification Exam

-Candidates must sit the Certificate Exam within the Institute-determined 90-day test window (this is the attempt included in the application fee) or a Rescheduling Fee (US$225) is payable to the Institute.
+Candidates must sit the Certificate Exam within an Institute-determined 90-day window (this is the attempt that is included in the application fee) or a Rescheduling Fee (US$225) is payable to the Institute.

 If you don’t pass the Certification Exam, the Institute will email you a report showing topics that merit additional study, and the process for resitting the exam.
 You must wait 30 days before resitting the exam, and a Resit Fee (US$225) is payable to the Institute.

-Once PearsonVue advises the Institute that you have passed the Certification Exam, the Institute will email you instructions to complete the following final steps:
+Once you pass the Certification Exam, the Institute will email you instructions to complete the certification process: